garygr2002/Rebalance/README.md

 ### Weight Stock

 The stock weight begins in column 74, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to stocks (equities).
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to stocks.
-The stock weight is a level 1 weight category under all investments.
+The stock weight is a level 1 weight category.

 ### Weight Stock Domestic